amarz45/comicpress-sh/Readme.md

 ## The Problem

-Digital comic book files, especially PDFs, are often unnecessarily large and not optimized for ereaders or tablets.
-Many existing conversion applications can save space, but often at the cost of quality.
-Comic press gives you the best of both worlds: **maximum space savings with indistinguishable quality loss**.
+Digital comic book files are often unnecessarily large and not optimized for ereaders.
+Furthermore, they’re typically optimized for standard LCD screens instead of ereader screens.
+This can cause comics and manga to look washed out on ereaders.
+Comicpress is not just a tool to save space, it also makes comics and manga look _significantly_ better.
+Many existing conversion tools, such as [KCC](https://github.com/ciromattia/kcc), do save space, but often at the cost of quality.
+KCC does apply gamma correction by default to make most pages look better.
+However, this effect is indiscriminate, causing some pages to look worse.
+Comicpress applies smart post-processing, making comics and manga faithfully represent the print version.
+In short, comicpress gives you the best of all three worlds: _maximum space savings_, _indistinguishable visual fidelity loss_, and _better colouring_.

 ## Features

+- Supported input formats: PDF, CBZ, CBR
-- Device profiles: Easily target specific ereader devices to automatically use the correct resolution and density.
+- Device profiles: Easily target specific ereader devices to automatically use the correct resolution and pixel density.
-- Intelligent page analysis: Automatically detects which pages are monochrome (stencil-only) and which contain colour or grayscale images.
-- Adaptive optimization: Applies aggressive (8-colour) compression to monochrome pages and quality-preserving (128-colour) compression to non-monochrome pages.
-This saves _a lot_ of space, and the quality loss is _indistinguishable_ (unless you zoom in very closely).
+- Superior image quality: Uses a multi-stage ImageMagick process, including CLAHE (Contrast Limited Adaptive Histogram Equalization) and gamma correction, to make blacks darker and whites brighter, ensuring pages look crisp and vibrant on an e-ink display.
+- Intelligent compression: For PDF files, Comicpress analyzes each page to determine if it’s simple monochrome line art or if it contains color/grayscale.
+It then applies the best compression strategy for each, drastically reducing file size with visually indistinguishable quality loss.
-- Parallel processing: Maximizes speed by converting multiple PDF files in parallel using all available CPU cores.
-If GNU Parallel is not installed, the script automatically reverts to a slower, sequential mode.
+- Parallel processing: Maximizes speed by converting multiple files in parallel.
+(This can be configured.)

 # Dependencies